This is what happens when you run a state based on religious fundamentalism and ethnonationalism.

 It would be great if Soviet immigrants had a popular anti-racist party or movement to countervail the ethnonationalist ideology that underpins Israeli society.
 But that would mean abandoning support for Israel as a Jewish-only state.
 And that’s not gonna happen.
 Soviet immigrants — which flock to far-right parties like Our Israel — aren’t exactly known for their tolerant views.

 The racist rabbi’s spat with Soviet immigrants is a good reminder that in Israel sectarian and religious hatred isn’t just directed as Palestinians.
 It’s a multidimensional cultural pastime with its own rules and hierarchies and plenty Jew-on-Jew loathing: Ashkenazi Jews against Sephardic Jews.
 Sephardic Jews against Ashkenazi Jews.
 Non-Soviet Jews against Soviet Jews.
 Ashkenazi Jews and Sephardic Jews and Soviet Jews against Ethiopian and Yemeni Jews.
 And All Jews against the Palestinians.

 But this is what happens when you run a state based on religious fundamentalism and ethnonationalism.
 What other kind of politics can you possibly expect?

-Immigrants as a Weapon is a new investigative newsletter that looks at how America weaponizes nationalism and immigrant communities.
-Sign up to get subscriber-only stuff in your inbox!
+Immigrants as a Weapon is a new investigative newsletter that looks at the weaponization of nationalism and immigrant communities.
+Check out this introductory post and sign up to get subscriber-only stuff in your inbox!